microchip-pic-avr-examples/pic18f47q10-cnano-eusart-commands-bare/README.md

 4. Clean and build the ExampleProject project.

-    Right click on the ExampleProject project and select Clean and Build.
+    Right click the ExampleProject project and select Clean and Build.

     ![Clean and Build](images/clean-and-build.png)

 5. Select the PIC Curiosity Nano in the Connected Hardware Tool section of the project settings:

-    - Right click on the project and click Properties
+    - Right click the project and click Properties
-    - Click on the arrow under the Connected Hardware Tool
+    - Click the arrow under the Connected Hardware Tool
     - Select the PIC Curiosity Nano, click **Apply** and then click **OK**:

     ![Select the PIC Curiosity Nano](images/device.png)